 If there's anything that the '80s gave us, it was gratuitous nudity in just about every single teen comedy that came out.
-In honor of that tradition, here are the best '80s teen comedy nude scenes of all time, ranked by you for hotness.
-You might also be interested in movies with unexpected nude scenes and a list of actors who have done full frontal.
+In honor of that tradition, here are the best '80s teen comedy scenes where your favorite stars got naked, ranked by you for hotness.
+You will also find some old shower scenes here.

-I described the movies, the context of the nude scenes, and then linked you out to the scenes when possible (although you can totally just Google all of them).
-From Phoebe Cates in Fast Times, to lesser-known gems like Hardbodies and Malibu Express, to even scenes from actually-good movies like Sixteen Candles, these are the greatest nude scenes in '80s teen comedy history.
-Legendary naked movie scenes!
+I described the movies, the context of the scenes, and then linked you out to the scenes when possible (although you can totally just Google all of them).
+From Phoebe Cates in Fast Times, to lesser-known gems like Hardbodies and Malibu Express, to even scenes from actually-good movies like Sixteen Candles, these are the greatest scenes where characters shed their clothes in '80s teen comedy history.

 I don't have to tell you what this movie is about (it's easily one of the best stoner movies of all time) and you know exactly what scene I'm talking about.
 If you don't, then here it is.
 That's Phoebe Cates.

-She's married to Kevin Klein, looks like this now, and is one of the hottest, if not the hottest girl the '80s had to offer.
+She married to Kevin Klein, looks like this now, and is one of the hottest, if not the hottest girl the '80s had to offer.
 And she took her clothes off every chance she got, all over the place, non-stop.
-The 80s were a great place to live because everything was exactly ten million times cheesier since self-awareness hadn't been invented yet.
+The '80s were a great place to live because everything was exactly ten million times cheesier since self-awareness hadn't been invented yet.

 I could not have watched this movie more as a kid.
 And if I had managed that, I'm sure my parents would have sent me to some kind of psychiatrist (which, in retrospect, would have been a good decision, which means that yes, all kids should watch this movie at least 50 times).

 The movie is about a pre-Scientology Tom Cruise as a teenager who tries to have some fun while his parents are away.
-Everything is prim and proper and perfect in his home, but as soon as they leave, you get that infamous scene of him dancing in his underwear indoors pretending to be a rockstar, which to some kids, will resonate more if I say "like that Heidi Klum Guitar Hero (RIP) commercial where she dances in her underwear in a living room.
+Everything is prim and proper and perfect in his home, but as soon as they leave, you get that infamous scene of him dancing indoors pretending to be a rock star, which to some kids, will resonate more if I say "like that Heidi Klum Guitar Hero (RIP) commercial where she dances in her underwear in a living room.

-He proceeds to meet this vaguely Russian woman, played by an at-the-time-still-relevant Rebecca De Mornay, who treats him like crap, but has sex with him throughout the entire movie.
+He proceeds to meet this vaguely Russian woman, played by an at-the-time-still-relevant Rebecca De Mornay, who treats him like crap, but does the deed with him throughout the entire movie.
 She's the one you see naked all over the place the entire time.
 They make it seem so cool that it kinda makes you want a dangerous, unstable, emotionally unavailable blonde woman of your very own.
 Wait what?
 Oh my god.
 This explains a lot.
 (This explains a lot.)
 But life-changing revelations aside, the scenes are pretty awesome.
 Repeatedly.
 All the time.
-The train scene (where they have sex on a train) is particularly something that was etched into my brain as a wee lad, because I couldn't believe how poorly maintained the lights were on that thing.
+The train scene is particularly something that was etched into my brain as a wee lad, because I couldn't believe how poorly maintained the lights were on that thing.
 It was very irresponsible.

 #6 on The Best Movies of 1983